joyousdevil/electron-vite-react-markdown-editor-and-viewer/README.md

 To do this, use [electron-builder]:

-- Using the npm script `compile`: This script is configured to compile the application as quickly as possible.
+- Using the npm script `npm run compile`: This script is configured to compile the application as quickly as possible.
 It is not ready for distribution, it is compiled only for the current platform and is used for debugging.
 - Using GitHub Actions: The application is compiled for any platform and ready-to-distribute files are automatically added as a draft to the GitHub releases page.